 When planning a trip to Italy, you should only think about renting a car if you plan on going many places outside of the main cities.
 With gas prices and highway tolls, the expense of a car can really dig into your travel budget!

-Other tips for Your Trip to Italy
+Other Tips for Your Trip to Italy

-Before you head of to Italy, take advantage of Google Maps downloadable maps feature and save the city you will be in.
+Before you head off to Italy, take advantage of Google Maps downloadable maps feature and save the city you will be in.
 This will help you find your way around instead of carrying large city maps about!

 Learn Basic Italian- Though you may get along with English just fine, see if you can memorize a few words to use at the restaurant to be kind!
 Click here for a great list to start with!

 Uber does not work in Italy, it is overpriced.
 Stick to a Taxi, public transport, or your feet!